Browse by Medical Category

 The benefits for Massachusetts General Hospital Department of Urology residents include the following:

 Salary and Benefits

-Salary and benefits are determined by PGY level, and for the year 2012-2013 are as follows:
+Salary and benefits are determined by PGY level, and for the year 2016-2017 are as follows:

-Workforce diversity is crucial to advancing the mission of Mass General to deliver the very best health care in a safe, compassionate environment; to advance that care through innovative research and education; and, to improve the health and well-being of the diverse communities we serve.
-Mass General leadership believes that we must value differences as well as similarities and be sensitive to staff as they strive to balance work, family, and personal lives.
+Workforce diversity is crucial to advancing the mission of Mass General to deliver the very best health care in a safe, compassionate environment.
+Our goal is to advance exceptional care through innovative research and education and to improve the health and well-being of the diverse communities we serve.
+Mass General leadership believes that we must value differences as well as similarities and be sensitive to staff as they strive to balance work, family and personal lives.